guettli/git-tips/README.md

   | xargs -r git branch -d
 ```

-Unfortunately there will be several branches left which are not merged yet.
-No script can decide if
+There will still be several branches left that are not merged yet.
+No script can decide whether
 they can be deleted or not.

 Use `branch -rd` to delete the remote branch, too.